-Slips, Trips, and Falls Attorneys in Shrewsbury And Freehold
+Slips, Trips And Falls Attorneys in Shrewsbury New Jersey

 According to the Centers for Disease Control, falls account for over 8 million hospital emergency room visits, representing the leading cause of visits (21.3%).
 Data collected by the Center in 2013 alone showed that roughly 2.5 million older Americans are treated in emergency rooms for fall injuries.
 That same study showed that more than 15,000 people over the age of 65 died as a result of falls, over 700,000 patients a year are hospitalized because of fall injuries, and most are due to head injuries or broken hips.

 There are many different potential causes that can make someone to slip, trip, misstep, and fall.
 If you suffered a slip and fall injury, we will examine the facts of your case to determine whether there is a legitimate claim against the property owner, maintenance company, snow removal company, or property management company to attempt to compensate you for your injuries.
 In many instances, we will retain the services of a licensed professional engineer to determine whether the company complied with applicable safety standards, such as ANSI, ASTM, or the ADA regulations.
 If you are one of the many injured in a slip and fall resulting from someone’s negligence, you are not alone.
 Contact Shebell & Shebell, LLC to discuss your legal matter.